IIIF/api/source/api/image/2.0/index.md

 ##  9. URI Encoding and Decoding

 The URI syntax of this API relies upon slash (/) separators which _MUST NOT_ be encoded.
-Clients _MUST_ percent-encode special characters (the to-encode set below: percent and gen-delims of [RFC3986][rfc-3986] except the colon) within the components of requests.
+Clients _MUST_ percent-encode special characters (the to-encode set below: percent and gen-delims of [RFC3986][rfc-3986] except the colon) plus any characters outside the US-ASCII set within the components of requests.
 For example, any slashes within the identifier part of the URI _MUST_ be percent-encoded.
 Encoding is necessary only for the identifier because other components will not include special characters.
+Percent-encoding other characters introduces no ambiguity but is unnecessary.

 ```
 to-encode = "/" / "?" / "#" / "[" / "]" / "@" / "%"
 ```
 {: .urltemplate}

-Upon receiving an API request, a server _MUST_ first split the URI path on slashes and then decode any percent-encoded characters in each component.

-Additionally, if identifiers include any characters outside the US-ASCII set then the encoding to octets must be defined consistently on client and server, and the octets _MUST_ be percent-encoded.
-Percent-encoding other characters introduces no ambiguity but is unnecessary.

 | Parameters | URI path |
 | ---------- | -------- |